shijuvar/shijuvar/active_masterclass.md

 **Q: Does the Trainer give technical guidance after completing the Masterclass?**

 **A:** The Trainer will give some technical guidance for your queries even after completing the training for some limited period of time, based on his availability.
+The Trainer will also review source code of the assignments and give feedbacks on code and architecture.